particle-iot/docs/src/content/archives/xenon-circuit-python.md

   ![](/assets/images/flash-list.png)

 5. Install the Hex file from the step above using the `program` command.
-Replace the path to the hex file with your own path **NOTE**: If using macOS, the the `~` path shortcut will fail, so be sure to use your entire path from `/Users/user` in the statement below.
+Replace the path to the hex file with your own path **NOTE**: If using Mac OS, the the `~` path shortcut will fail, so be sure to use your entire path from `/Users/user` in the statement below.

   ```bash
   bin/openocd -f interface/cmsis-dap.cfg -f target/nrf52-particle.cfg \